Characterizing active learning environments in physics using network analysis and COPUS observations: Conclusion

 \section{Conclusion}

-Despite losing resolution at the student-group level, and the broad brush of activities included as `other', it is still possible that COPUS will be able to differentiate between curricula as a whole; further study using latent profile analysis is underway~\cite{Stains2018AnatomyUniversities}.
+Despite losing resolution at the student-group level, and the broad brush of activities included as `other', it is still possible that COPUS will be able to differentiate between curricula as a whole; further study using latent profile analysis is underway~\cite{commeford2021characterizing}.
 However, while a valuable tool for interactive lecture environments, COPUS failed to distinguish student group activities.
-This could suggest that these pedagogies are not as distinct as we like to think, or that COPUS is an inadequate tool for making these measurements.
+This could suggest that these pedagogies are not as distinct as we like to think, or that COPUS is not detailed enough for making these measurements.

 Network analysis illuminated possible distinguishing features, such as a large decrease in network diameter with Modeling Instruction, and static transitivity with Peer Instruction.
 Now that we see promise in using this method to characterize active learning environments, a larger scale study would be advised.
 Additionally, we plan to use exponential random graph modeling to determine if these metric trends are coincidental or a feature of the pedagogy~\cite{Robins2007}.